desireecjh/desireecjh/README.md

 <h1 align="center">Hello 👋, I'm Desiree</h1>
 <h3 align="center">Business Analyst Pivoting into Cybersecurity | Driven to Learn, Secure & Protect</h3>

-This GitHub serves as my learning repository, documenting projects, labs, and challenges I've tackled in my Cybersecurity journey. <br>
+This GitHub serves as my learning repository, documenting projects, labs, and challenges I've tackled in my cybersecurity journey. <br>

+Not hoping to turn into a full-fledged coder or security expert with all these stuff, just trying to be better than I was yesterday.
-While I'm not a full-fledged coder, I'm dedicated to continuously improving my technical skills and showcasing my progress along the way.
-Each piece of work here represents another step closer to my goal 🎯. </br>
+ I'm dedicated to continuously improving my technical skills, and each piece of work here represents another step closer to my goal 🎯.</br>

 🚀 On this journey to cybersecurity — one project at a time ~